sanskrit/raw_etexts_english/blogs/manasataramgini/2005-02-26_the-adaptive-radiation-of-avian-and-para-avian-clades.md

 +++
-title = "The adaptive radiation of avian and para-avianxa0clades"
+title = "The adaptive radiation of avian and para-avian clades"

 +++
 Adaptive diversification of avian and para-avian clades. [![Posted by